Shun-Lassal/7Up-Bot/README.md

   - This includes URLs such as `/professional-survival-kit/66/1/3` or similar structures.
   - Implemented a flexible route check with regex that allows for hyphens in the text portion, enabling broader matching.
   - When the script encounters such routes, it now clicks on a button within a div of class `kpds-action-bottom`, if present.
-- **Bug Fix**: Enhanced route detection for URLs with hyphens in the text segment, ensuring the correct navigation on paths like `/professional-survival-kit/66/1/3`.

-These modifications were implemented to address issues encountered while using the script on the target website.
-They aim to enhance the script’s compatibility with the specific logic of the website for input detection in form fields.